Skip to content

 1 MHz × 1 hour over a defined ITU coordination zone.

 The atom is a MHz-hour.
-The context is a named ITU coordination zone, an authorised transmit operator, and a registered orbit class. v1 settles short-term leases on rights the operator already holds.
+The context is a named ITU coordination zone, an authorised transmit operator, and a registered orbit class. v1 settles short-term leases on rights the operator already holds; long-term transfers activate after SEC ATS-N clears.

 • 01